 Question 1: Are you sure the problem is not you?

 We can always question ourselves first.
 Spend some time considering your behavior.
 To give you a concrete example, a friend of mine who is a financial modeler in a big company told me that his colleagues do not involve him in discussions and negotiations.
 Instead, they merely ask him to make mechanical changes to the financial model without giving him the context.
 He said he tolerated that in the beginning because he was new and under a lot of stress, but now that he is used to the job he wants to be involved, to know why he is making changes and to be involved in the stories behind the different sensitivities that he is asked to apply.
-I told him that the problem has arisen because he didn’t set things straight in the beginning, so now people have gotten used to treating him as what I would call a financial model mechanic.
-Work relationships are like any other: the beginning phase is when you set the patterns and expectations, which are subsequently difficult to change.
+I told him that the problem has arisen because he didn’t set things straight in the beginning, so now people have gotten used to treating him as what I would call a “financial model mechanic.“ Work relationships are like any other: the beginning phase is when you set the patterns and expectations,

 If this resonates with you, then it’s good news, because you can still find a remedy by changing your own behavior.